Democratic Republic of the Congo–United States relations: Recent times

 Under President Tshisekedi, diplomatic ties between Kinshasa and Washington deepened once again.
 Tshisekedi actively sought the support of Western partners to implement reforms and resolve the ongoing conflicts in eastern Congo.
 In May 2024, however, relations were thrust into the spotlight by an explosive incident: on May 19, 2024, an armed group led by exiled Congolese opposition figure Christian Malanga attempted a coup against Tshisekedi in Kinshasa.
 Malanga was killed in the fighting; several people, including bystanders, died during the failed coup attempt.
 Among those arrested were three US citizens who had apparently been involved in Malanga's mercenary group.
 In September 2024, a military tribunal in Kinshasa sentenced a total of 37 defendants, including the three Americans, to death for “murder, terrorism, and conspiracy.”
 In April 2025, the Democratic Republic of the Congo (DRC) commuted the death sentences of three American citizens convicted of participating in a failed coup attempt in May 2024, reducing their sentences to life imprisonment.
-Among those convicted were Malanga’s son, Marcel Malanga, and two other Americans, Tyler Thompson Jr. and Benjamin Zalman-Polun.
+Among those convicted were Malanga's son, Marcel Malanga, and two other Americans, Tyler Thompson Jr. and Benjamin Zalman-Polun.
 The commutations came amid ongoing U.S.-DRC negotiations on mineral deals and security cooperation, including plans for a U.S. delegation visit to support peace efforts in eastern DRC.
 Tshisekedi pardoned the three US citizens in April 2025 and had them transferred to the US, where they were charged.

-In 2025 developments, President Félix Tshisekedi proposed a deal to U.S. President Donald Trump, offering mining opportunities in exchange for assistance in combating the M23 rebel group.
+In 2025, President Félix Tshisekedi proposed a deal to U.S. President Donald Trump, offering mining opportunities in exchange for assistance in combating the M23 rebel group.
 This proposal underscores the DRC's vast reserves of minerals like cobalt, lithium, copper, and tantalum, which are vital to American tech industries.
 Additionally, the U.S. signed a Memorandum of Understanding with the DRC and Zambia to jointly develop a supply chain for electric vehicle batteries, highlighting the strategic importance of the DRC's mineral wealth.
 In addition, The United States served as a mediator in the talks that led to a Congolese peace agreement with neighboring Rwanda.

+In April 2026, the Democratic Republic of Congo agreed to accept third-country deportees from the United States on the understanding that the "scheme was not a "permanent relocation mechanism or an outsourcing of migration policies."
+The first batch of 15 deportees, who were reportedly from South American countries, arrived in the DRC on 19 April.

 Economic relations

 The United States is one of the largest trading partners with the Democratic Republic of the Congo.
-The United States exports $253 million dollars' worth of produced goods to the DRC a year, and the United States imports $323.1 million a year from the Democratic Republic of the Congo.
+The United States exports $253 million in produced goods to the DRC a year, and the United States imports $323.1 million a year from the Democratic Republic of the Congo.

 The United States is the DRC's largest bilateral donor, providing aid to support development and stability.